PavanGangireddy/flutter_examples/README.md

     - provide custom headers using dio client
     - fixtures setup

+- ## More riverpod

+  -

 - Production level clean architecture

   - Entities - equatable and freezed
   - DTO - freezed - with and implements
   - models
   - repositories
+  - Handle Exceptions for any api call
+  - controller or notifier - decide a name

 - Navigation - Routing structure